sourcegraph/careers/job-descriptions/product-manager.md

 ### About the role

-You'll work with developers and other team members (from sales, marketing, and design) to plan, ship, and grow specific areas of our product.
-As an early member of our product team, you'll have significant product ownership and will communicate directly with our most sophisticated and demanding users to help preserve our market leadership.
+You'll work with engineering, sales, marketing, and design to plan, ship, and grow usage and engagement in specific areas of our product.
+As an early member of our product team, you'll have significant product ownership and will communicate directly with our users to drive continuous improvement.

 Why this role is special: